Cal-Learn Program Procedures

 • A report card submittal schedule containing no more than four calendar dates per 12-month period when the teen parent must submit a report card to the Cal-Learn case manager.

-Note: For purposes of bonuses and penalties, the requirement to submit a report card does not begin until the teen parent has been required to participate in the Cal-Learn program for 90 calendar days.
-The 90-day period begins the first of the month following the date the teen parent was scheduled for orientation per the CL 1.
+Note: For purposes of bonuses, the requirement to submit a report card does not begin until the teen parent has been required to participate in the Cal-Learn program for 90 calendar days.
+The 90-day period begins on the first of the month following the date the teen parent was scheduled for orientation per the CL 1.

 • Determine if the report cards are submitted as required.

-• Review the report cards to determine if a bonus or penalty is appropriate.
+• Review the report cards to determine if a bonus is appropriate.

-• Provide the Cal-Learn CWES Worker the appropriately completed forms necessary to pay supportive services.
+• Provide the Cal-Learn CWES Worker with the appropriately completed forms necessary to pay for supportive services.

 Good Cause

 Any determination made by the Cal-Learn Case Manager may be subject to a good cause determination.
 The Cal-Learn Case Manager is responsible for contacting the teen, gathering the relevant verifications/facts and making a decision about whether good cause exists.
-If good cause does exist, the information must be provided to the Cal-Learn CWES Worker before the report card submittal due date indicated on the CL 8.
+If good cause does exist, the information must be provided to the Cal-Learn CWES Worker.

 Cal-Learn Progress

-Cal-Learn teens must be enrolled in the Cal-Learn program for at least 90 calendar days before they can earn a bonus or be penalized.
-The 90 calendar days starts the first day of the month after the scheduled orientation meeting date per the CL 1.
+Cal-Learn teens must be enrolled in the Cal-Learn program for at least 90 calendar days before they can earn a bonus.
+The 90 calendar days start on the first day of the month after the scheduled orientation meeting date, as per CL 1.

-Teens who do not show up for orientation, refuse to go to school or do not cooperate are still considered enrolled in the Cal-Learn program.
-They are subject to penalties at the same intervals as those who are actively participating in the program.
+Teens who do not show up for orientation, refuse to go to school, or do not cooperate are still considered enrolled in the Cal-Learn program.

 For teens who participate in the Cal-Learn program, the report card (or an equivalent document) is used to determine progress.